Birinder1469/DSCI-522_Titanic-Survival-Prediction/README.md

 ## Analysis Plan
 Using the training data, we will generate a classification tree model to predict whether or not a titanic passenger survived the accident.
 We will then use the test data provided to test the model's accuracy and make adjustments to the model as needed.
-After finalizing our model, we will use the `feature_importances` field to determine the which features are the best predictors of survival.
+After finalizing our model, we will use the `feature_importances` field to determine which features are the best predictors of survival.

 ## Deliverables